With incredible beaches and breath-taking mountain scenery, Corsica never ceases to amaze.

 Promenade en Mar Valinco (06 12 54 99 28)

 This company offers a 'pique-nique convival', a 3.5 hour excursion on a catamaran for up to 12 people (€38 for adults, €19 for children).
 Take a picnic with you and your swimming costumes, as there is a swimming stop.

 Decouvertes Naturelles (06 03 77 42 56)

 Their day trip explores all of the coves and inlets down to Tizzano.
 It includes a 3 hour swimming stop, with the option of a guided walk up to the Senetosa lighthouse.
 It costs €45 per person.

 This secluded beach lies at the end of a long and winding road in a beautiful little cove.
-Tizzano is a hub for kayaking and boating, owing to the large number of beaches and coves that can only be accessed on water.
-Stintu Marinu, in the harbour, rents out both kayaks (€35 for half a day) and small motor boats (€60 for half a day), you do not need a licence for these.
+Tizzano is a hub for kayaking and boating, owing to the large number of beaches and coves that can only be accessed by water.
+Stintu Marinu, in the harbour, rents out both kayaks (€35 for half a day) and small motor boats (€60 for half a day); you do not need a licence for these.

 Sainte Lucie de Tallano & Zoza Rockpools

-A popular sleepy little village in the heart of Corsica, with its grand old granite houses grouped around a picturesque square – La Place du Monument aux Morts – looking over the valley of the Rizzanese River.
+A popular sleepy little village in the heart of Corsica, with grand old granite houses grouped around a picturesque square – La Place du Monument aux Morts – looking over the valley of the Rizzanese River.
 From here it’s only a short distance to the fabulous rockpools at Zoza.
 The sides of the river have flat rocks which are excellent for sunbathing, and the rock pools along the length of this stretch of the river provide tranquil and crystal-clear (if sometimes a little chilly) water in which to bathe.
 About a 90 minute drive through absolutely stunning Corsican mountain scenery.